-Assessment of control over the Consolidated Affiliated Entities through contractual arrangements
+Assessment of control over the consolidated affiliated entities through contractual arrangements

-Refer to notes 2.2.1(a) and 4.1(a) to the consolidated financial statements regarding the accounting policy, critical judgment and related disclosure notes of the control over the Consolidated Affiliated Entities through contractual arrangements.
+Refer to notes 2.1 and 4(a) to the consolidated financial statements regarding the accounting policy, critical judgment and related disclosure notes of the control over the consolidated affiliated entities through contractual arrangements.

-A substantial portion of the Group's business is conducted through the Consolidated Affiliated Entities in the PRC due to the regulatory requirements that restrict foreign ownership in higher education service industry in the PRC.
-The Group does not have any direct legal ownership of equity interest in the Consolidated Affiliated Entities.
-Nonetheless, through the establishment and implementation of a series of contractual agreements ("Contractual Arrangements"), the Group has rights to exercise power over the Consolidated Affiliated Entities, has exposure, or rights to variable returns from its involvement with the Consolidated Affiliated Entities, and has ability to affect those returns through its power over the Consolidated Affiliated Entities.
-The directors of the Company concluded that the Group has control over the Consolidated Affiliated Entities, consequently, the Company consolidates the Consolidated Affiliated Entities in the consolidated financial statements of the Group.
+A substantial portion of the Group's business is conducted through the consolidated affiliated entities in the PRC due to the regulatory requirements that restrict foreign ownership in higher education service industry in the PRC.
+The Group does not have any direct legal ownership of equity interest in the consolidated affiliated entities.
+Nonetheless, through the establishment and implementation of a series of contractual agreements ("Contractual Arrangements"), the Group has rights to exercise power over the consolidated affiliated entities, has exposure, or rights to variable returns from its involvement with the consolidated affiliated entities, and has ability to affect those returns through its power over the consolidated affiliated entities.
+The directors of the Company concluded that the Group has control over the consolidated affiliated entities, consequently, the Company consolidates the consolidated affiliated entities in the consolidated financial statements of the Group.

-In response to this key audit matter, we have performed the following procedures:
+In response to this key audit matter, we have performed following procedures:

-- We discussed with management to understand the latest regulatory development and whether there were any changes in facts and circumstances which might have an impact on the Contractual Arrangements; - We evaluated Company's assessment and judgments on the validity and enforceability of the contractual arrangements and the assessment of the Group's control over Consolidated Affiliated Entities through the contractual arrangements; - We obtained the written opinion from the Company's PRC external legal counsel and discussed with them to understand their analysis and views as to the validity and enforceability of the Contractual Arrangements with respect to all relevant PRC laws and regulations officially promulgated, publicly available and publicly known, and evaluated whether these evidences support the relevant judgments made by the Company; - We assessed the competency, capabilities and objectivity of the Company's PRC external legal counsel; and - We assessed the adequacy of related disclosures in the consolidated financial statements.
+- We discussed with management to understand the latest regulatory development and whether there were any changes in facts and circumstances which might have an impact on the Contractual Arrangements; - We evaluated the Company's assessment and judgment on the validity and enforceability of the Contractual Arrangements and the assessment of the Group's control over the consolidated affiliated entities through the Contractual Arrangements; - We obtained written opinion from the Company's external PRC legal counsel and discussed with them to understand their analysis and views as to the validity and enforceability of the Contractual Arrangements with respect to all relevant PRC laws and regulations officially promulgated, publicly available and publicly known, and evaluated whether these evidences support the relevant judgment made by the Company; - We assessed the competency, capabilities and objectivity of the Company's external PRC legal counsel; and - We assessed the adequacy of related disclosures in the consolidated financial statements.